Preloader

 Top Passenger Markets

-India remained DXB’s largest destination market, with over 6.8 million passengers traveling between India and Dubai in H1 2025.
-It was followed by Saudi Arabia, the United Kingdom, Pakistan, and the United States.
-These countries contributed significantly to inbound and transit traffic due to strong business ties, tourism, and expatriate movement.
+India was still the largest destination of DXB, and with more than 6.8 million passengers flying between India and Dubai in H1 2025, it became the largest destination market.
+It was succeeded by Saudi Arabia, United Kingdom, Pakistan and the United States.
+These nations also played a major role as both an inbound and transit traffic, owing to close business relations, tourism and movement of expatriates.

 Infrastructure and Operational Enhancements